 I’ve studied education and learning for spatial justice as I’ve pursued my PhD.
 Through this, I’ve had the opportunity to explore my passion for arts and culture based visioning work around cultivating belonging.
 I found my way to SK because I believe in supporting folks who are doing the work around spatial justice and allowing for more equitable learning and educational programming.
 Abolition followed by collective liberation is my vision for the kind of world I want to live in.
 I enjoy working with nonprofits that help my community work towards the world I’d like to see, one that I’m doing collaboratively through grant writing and strategic thinking.

 I joined SK with a broad range of non-profit experience, which began in the performing arts.
 My career includes performing on stage and screen across the country, teaching, writing, program management, educational curriculum development, fundraising, public speaking, and facilitation.
-While developing and managing community engagement programs at ACT Theatre, my awareness of the incredible network of non-profit leaders and organizations in this region grew immensely.
+I received my MFA in Arts Leadership from Seattle University.
+While developing and managing community engagement programs at ACT Theatre, I became enamored with the incredible network of nonprofit leaders and organizations in the Pacific Northwest.
 Many of these are SK clients.
-It is an honor to support work that is deeply rooted in the community and authentically responding to shared desires for collective health, joy, and justice.
+It is an honor to support work that is deeply rooted in community and authentically responding to shared desires for collective health, joy, and justice.

 Before launching Scandiuzzi Krebs, Josef served in strategic leadership roles at top arts and human services organizations for 18 years, including Actors Theatre of Louisville, ACT Theatre, Intiman Theatre, Seattle Youth Symphony Orchestra and Banchero Disability Partners.
 He’s taught fundraising communications theory as a guest at the University of Washington and the University of Iowa School of Journalism and Mass Communications, helped lead political activism for 4Culture, and currently serves on the board of the Pride Foundation.